rignanese/VHDL_LAB/Lab1/readme.md

-This is the first part of the laboratory.

 In this folder you will find the first two examples DFF and half_adder we saw in the previous introductory class.